Effective Date: November 2023

 5. Information Sharing and Disclosure

-We do not sell, exchange, transfer, or give your personal information to any third party for any reason except as set forth in this Privacy Notice, or when specifically agreed to by you, or if we are required to share this information to complete your request, or if it ensures to serve legitimate purposes or legal obligations.
+We do not sell, exchange, transfer, or give your personal information to any third party for any reason except as set forth in this Privacy Notice, or when specifically agreed to by you, or if we are required to share this information to complete your request, or if it serves legitimate purposes or legal obligations.
 In particular, we share personal information in the following circumstances:

 - GT Affiliated Entities.
 As we are a global organization that provides a global service, we may share your information with our offices and data centers throughout the world to provide our Services (e.g., the United States, Europe, Latin America, Middle East, and Asia).